Shining X-rays on asymptotically safe quantum gravity: Introduction

-Na\"{i}vely merging GR with quantum mechanics results in a failure, due to the unfortunate fact that GR is nonrenormalizable.
-Workarounds have been found to resolve this issue, one of them being the idea of asymptotic safety.
-The basic idea of asymptotically safe gravity is the following: quantum fluctuations modify the standard gravitational interactions by making them scale dependent.
+Na\"{i}vely merging GR with quantum mechanics results in a failure, due to the unfortunate fact that GR is nonrenormalizable~\cite{tHooft:1974toh,vandeVen:1991gw}.
+Workarounds have been found to resolve this issue, one of them being the idea of asymptotic safety~\cite{Bonanno:2000ep,Reuter:2012id,Bonanno:2020bil}. {The basic idea of asymptotically safe gravity, advocated by Weinberg back in 1996~\cite{Weinberg:1996kw},} is the following~\cite{Weinberg:1980gg,Held:2019xde}: quantum fluctuations modify the standard gravitational interactions by making them scale dependent.
 This can be achieved by turning the Newton's coupling constant $G_N$ into a length dependent constant $G_N(r)$.
 But such a modification can result in infinities in the theory, which is a deal-breaker.
 In typical quantum field gravity, this problem is resolved by invoking asymptotic freedom, which prescribes that particle interactions become asymptotically weaker as the corresponding length scale decreases.
-But in GR modified with a scale dependent $G(r)$, perturbative renormalization breaks down, rendering asymptotic freedom impossible.
-The resolution lies in asymptotically safe gravity.
-In such a setting, the dimensionless coupling parameter ($g(k) \equiv G_N(k)\,k^2$, where $k$ is the Renormalization Group energy scale) becomes constant below a certain length scale.
+But in GR modified with a scale dependent $G(r)$, perturbative renormalization breaks down, rendering asymptotic freedom impossible~\cite{tHooft:1974toh,vandeVen:1991gw}. {One resolution of this issue is asymptotically safe gravity}.
+In {an asymptotically safe} setting, the dimensionless coupling parameter ($g(k) \equiv G_N(k)\,k^2$, where $k$ is the Renormalization Group energy scale) becomes constant below a certain length scale.
 The above condition can be reformulated as~\cite{Held:2019xde} \be G_N(k) = \frac{g_{\star}}{k^2}, \ee where $g_{\star}$ is the asymptotically safe fixed-point value.
 This results in an effective weakening of gravity above certain energy scales (equivalently, below certain length scales).

-Black holes (BHs hereafter) are objects which, owing to their compactness, exhibit strongest gravitational effects in our Universe.
-Their simple structure within GR implies that any beyond-GR feature, if imprinted on the BH, will be easily identified.
-Moreover, they are present in large numbers in the Universe.
-All these features make BHs the best probes of testing gravity in our Universe.
-Within GR, BHs have at most three free parameters - mass, spin and charge.\footnote{For assumptions that go in arriving at this conclusion, see~\cite{Chrusciel2012}.} Astrophysically, charged BHs are not expected to be common~\cite{Bambi:2008hp}, thus only two parameters, mass and spin, characterize all astrophysical BHs~\cite{Carter1971,Robinson1975}.
-In asymptotically safe gravity, BH solutions are modified~\cite{Held:2019xde}.
-Their deviation from GR BH solutions is parameterized by $g_{\star}$.